YSCohen/rust-zmanim/README.md

 The `zmanim_calculator` contains the basics for *zmanim* calculations.

+The `complex_zmanim_calendar` provides a stateful struct and many premade *zmanim* calculations, both merely conveniences built on the [zmanim_calculator] API.

 This project is a port from pinnymz's [python-zmanim project](https://github.com/pinnymz/python-zmanim) and Eliyahu Hershfeld's [KosherJava project](https://github.com/KosherJava/zmanim).
 Almost all of the code is from `python-zmanim` and `KosherJava`, and almost all of the documentation, including some of this README, is from `KosherJava`

 See the [KosherJava site](https://kosherjava.com) for additional information on the original Java project and *zmanim* in general.